Quintuple meter: Rock

-Under the spell of Brubeck, Keith Emerson of Emerson, Lake & Palmer began exploring unusual meters at about this same time.
+Under the influence of Brubeck, Keith Emerson of Emerson, Lake & Palmer began exploring unusual meters at about this same time.
 His first quintuple-meter piece was "Azrael, the Angel of Death", written in 1968, and the meter cropped up again three years later in the opening instrumental section, "Eruption", of the title track and some later passages from the album Tarkus.

 Frank Zappa frequently played in 5; two specific documented examples are "Flower Punk" from 1968 (a repeating pattern of 4 bars of 5 followed by 4 bars of 7) and "Five Five Five" (bars of 5/8 combined with bars of 5/4).
 Zappa even had a hand signal with which he could cue the band to quickly switch into a quintuple meter at any time during a live performance.